Lao New Year's traditional focus draws tourists

 Her husband, 42-year-old Saksith Vongchumyen, agreed.

-“It’s not the same anymore in Thailand, there is too much drinking and stupid behaviour.
+“It’s not the same anymore in Thailand, there is too much drinking and stupid behavior.
 Laos reminds me of traditional new year when I was a kid,” he said.
+(Reporting by Elaine Lies, editing by Paul Casciato)